Studio Art, BFA BFA

 On Campus

-What it’s like to be a student at Peck School of the Arts
+What it’s like to be a studio art major at Peck School of the Arts

-When you study art at the UW-Milwaukee Peck School of the Arts, you have access to fully equipped studios, a woodshop, state-of-the-art discipline-specific facilities, and project spaces for collaborative work.
+When you study studio art at UW-Milwaukee Peck School of the Arts, you have access to fully equipped studios, a woodshop, state-of-the-art discipline-specific facilities, and project spaces for collaborative work.
 Inspiring exhibition spaces and a wide array of guest artists combine to serve as endless inspiration to your education.
 You’ll also work closely with faculty mentors and collaborate with peers in a variety of creative projects, both on campus and in Milwaukee’s vibrant arts community.

-Program Details
+Studio Art BFA Program Details

-Our Bachelor of Fine Arts in Studio Art program is a pre-professional degree focusing on studio practice and research, preparing you to become successful studio practitioners and professionals in the arts.
+Our Bachelor of Fine Arts (BFA) in Studio Art program is a pre-professional degree focusing on studio practice and research, preparing you to become successful studio practitioners and professionals in the arts.
 From the First Year Program coursework through the senior capstone project, you are encouraged to explore a wide variety of studio practice.

 During your sophomore year, you’ll choose between the two BFA Studio Art degree plans: Single Discipline Focus and Dual Discipline Focus.